microsoft/fast/packages/web-components/fast-foundation/src/anchored-region/anchored-region.spec.md

 For a more in-depth understanding of how this component works under the covers please refer to the [intersection observer api](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).

 ### Risks and Challenges
-- see discussion of 'getBoundingClientRect()' usage in the "Performance" section below.
+- see discussion of `getBoundingClientRect` usage in the "Performance" section below.

 ---